watsonprojects/Gandiva/README.md

 <br>
 <sup>**Successor to**: [Hemera](https://github.com/SubhadeepJasu/hemera) by Subhadeep Jasu.
 Hemera is a shell for [Mycroft AI](https://mycroft.ai), but Gandiva has it's own AI core</sup>
 <br>
-<sup>Special thanks to Hannes Schulze for designing and programming Hemera, some of which has been ported to Gandiva now.
+<sup>Special thanks to Hannes Schulze for designing and programming Hemera, some of which has been ported to Gandiva now.</sup>
 <br>
 <sup>**License**: GNU GPLv3</sup>
 <br>